E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 ## Mining pipelines
 You can be mining only about the pipelines used in the research papers without mining in the authors' affiliation.
 The difference here from the "Mining authors information"  is that here we use more resources to obtain the research papers.
-- The resources that use to obtain the research papers:
+- The resources that use to get the research papers:
 - https://europepmc.org/
 - https://www.elsevier.com/
 - https://onlinelibrary.wiley.com

-Some of the above resources need to a membership.
+Some of the above resources need membership.
 Elsevier will recognise if you have a membership from your IP address when you connect from your organisation/university.
 However, you need to register in Crossref and Onlinelibrary.

 ```
 java -jar Mining.jar MiningPipeline Pipeline="arp/warp:ARP/wARP,buccaneer:Buccaneer,shelxe:Shelxe,phenix.autobuild:Phenix Autobuild,phenix autobuild:Phenix Autobuild" PDBList=PDB.txt CrossrefEmail=youremail@email.com ElsevierToken=aaaa
 ```

-- PDBList :  a text file contains the PDB ids that you want to mining about.
+- PDBList:  a text file containing the PDB ids that you want to mine about.
 A PDB id in each line.
 For example:
 ```
 4ZYC
 4ZYF
 ```
 If you did not provide this keyword, it would be mining in all the PDB that obtain from the PDB bank.
 - CrossrefEmail: your email that registered in Crossref.
 If you did not register, you could register from here https://apps.crossref.org/clickthrough/researchers.
 - ElsevierToken= API key for Elsevier.
-If you did not have an Elsevier Token, you can get it from here  https://dev.elsevier.com and selects get API key.
+If you do not have an Elsevier Token, you can get it from here  https://dev.elsevier.com and select get API key.

 ### The outputs are  three CSV files contain the following
 - FoundPapers.csv: The papers that are found and there were used the pipeline/tool